hasgeek/hgapp/README.md

 HasGeek App Boilerplate
 =======================

-Base template for an app that uses LastUser, BaseFrame and Coaster with Flask and SQLAlchemy.
+Base template for an app that uses Lastuser, Baseframe and Coaster with Flask and SQLAlchemy.
 To use this, clone this repository and rename all references to "hgapp" with the name of your new app.